Line of Defense:

 its flagship publication, First Line of Defense: Ambassadors, Embassies and American Interests Abroad.

 For instructors interested in using this book for a course, please contact the American Academy of Diplomacy for a free review copy.

-Copies of First Line of Defense can be ordered online for $15.00 each (includes shipping and handling).
+Copies of First Line of Defense can be ordered online through our Amazon Storefront for $4.00 each.
 This item is not eligible for return or a refund.

 and Their Embassies Actually Do?

 well informed about the role of diplomacy in our relations with

 the rest of the world.
 With that thought in mind, the American Academy

 of Diplomacy prepared this collection of personal accounts by senior

 American ambassadors.
 The relevance of their work to the interests

 of the United States and to the welfare of individual American citizens